somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 ## Conclusion
 Above simulation study shows that Thompson Sampling can also be used for Fractional Reward as well, though it's performance is degraded in compare to Thompson Sampling with Integer Reward, but still it's way better than Upper Confidence Bound algorithm.
 So, we can go ahead implement the same we did for UCB1.
-If we decide to make changes in
+If we decide to make changes in the code of Thompson Sampling we need be very cautious, because of the following reasons -
+- Currently Thompson Sampling is predominantly used by